 B. Road Construction and Design Standards.
 Road construction and design, including specifications relating to crown, grade, sub-base, surfacing, and drainage shall conform to the Town of South Hero Ordinance for the Acceptance of Public Roads.

-C. Existing Road Upgrades.
+C. Existing Road and Driveway Upgrades.
 When new development is accessed from an existing road, applicants may be required to make improvements to the existing road according to the following standards:

 1. Existing Driveways and Private Roads.